 Moroccan matbucha (pronounced mat-boo-ha) is a popular cooked tomato salad made from summer tomatoes, red peppers, garlic, spices, and sometimes, eggplant.
 This rendition is for the busy home cook, 30 minutes on the stove, without skimping on that rich and jammy flavour.

-Matbucha is a sauce made from cooked tomatoes and red bell peppers, seasoned with spices such as garlic, chilli and paprika.
-Some variants also include eggplant.
-The dish originates from Morocco and parts of Northern Africa, is widely enjoyed in Israel, and often features on a meze platter as a rich and flavorful appetizer.
-Also known as matbukha – Arabic for ‘cooked’.
+🍅 Matbucha is a cooked salad or sauce made from ripe summer vegetables – juicy heirloom tomatoes, sweet red bell peppers, and sometimes, glossy dark aubergine.
+Spices such as garlic, chili and paprika are a must.
+The dish originates from Morocco and parts of North Africa, is widely enjoyed in Israel, and often features on a meze platter as a rich and flavourful appetizer.

 Most of the key matbucha ingredients fall into the nightshade family – bell peppers, eggplant, tomatoes, chili and paprika.

 Nightshades contain glycoalkaloids (such as solanine in eggplant), which can cause reactions in very sensitive individuals.

 Solanine can be neutralized to some degree by cooking with the addition of salt.
 For the rest of us, in moderation, alkaloids in plants from the Solanaceae family have actually be found to confer some protective benefits, with studies suggesting an anti-tumour effect .